 Factual Reporting: MIXED

-Notes: Reader’s Digest was founded in 1920 by husband and wife, DeWitt Wallace and Lila Bell Wallace.
-Reader’s Digest, is a consumer magazine based in Manhattan, New York City and is owned by publisher Trusted Media Brands, Inc. The CEO is Bonnie Kintzer, who took over in 2014 and the current editor is Bruce Kelley.
+Reader’s Digest was founded in 1920 by husband and wife, DeWitt Wallace and Lila Bell Wallace.
+Reader’s Digest, is a consumer magazine based in Manhattan, New York City.
+The CEO is Bonnie Kintzer, who took over in 2014 and the current editor is Bruce Kelley.

 Reader’s Digest is a compact pocket sized magazine that is directly marketed through the mail.
 Reader’s Digest typically publishes condensed news and general interest articles that are able to be read quickly and easily.